wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-giant-desert.md

 **Features**
 1. There are only a few left.
 They desperately try to free their civilization from inevitable petrification.
 1. They ride giant flightless birds.
-1. Their village are atop mighty Zaratans.
+1. Their villages are atop mighty Zaratans.
-1. They know a special brew with spices that render clairvoyant.
+1. They know a special brew with spices that render them clairvoyant.
 1. They secretly control sandstorms.
 1. They own the secret of domesticating brown dragons.
 </details>